linkedin/css-blocks/ARCHITECTURE.md

 At the end of a successful __Block Parsing Phase__, we are left with a collection of `Block` objects that my be used to query any and all relevant information about a Block file.
 Any valid `Block` may contain one to many `Style` objects that represent individual `BlockClass`es, or `AttrValue`s accessible on the `Block`.
 These in turn map directly back to one or more declared rulesets in the source Block file.

-You can read more about `Block` objects and their associated APIs in the [Block Object README](./packages/css-blocks/src/Block/README.md).
+You can read more about `Block` objects and their associated APIs in the [CSS Blocks Core README](./packages/css-blocks/README.md).

 ## Template Analysis
 Once we're finished constructing our `Block` objects, these data are passed off to a template `Analyzer` for the __Template Analysis Phase__.
 It is the job of the analyzer to inspect every element, in every template of the application, and report back information, like:

   - which styles are used;